 Tables 12 through 18 report the convergence results for the aero-defense, construction materials, electronics, engineering, general industries, services, and transport indices and their volatilities.
 As before, the top and bottom of the tables reports the convergence results for the stock market indices and their volatilities, respectively.
-The convergence club algorithm identifies 2, 2, 4, 2, 2, 3, and 2 clubs for the stock market indices of the aero-defense, construction materials, electronics, engineering, general industries, services, and transport industries, respectively, as well as 1, 1, 2, 1, 1, 4, and 2 clubs for their respective volatilities.
-Once again, we generally find that fewer volatility clubs exist when compared to the stock market index clubs.
-The services and transport industries prove the exception with more and the same number of volatility clubs.
+The convergence club algorithm identifies 2, 3, 4, 3, 3, 4, and 2 clubs for the real stock market indices of the aero-defense, construction materials, electronics, engineering, general industries, services, and transport industries, respectively.
+In terms of volatility, the algorithm displays the presence of a single convergence club (in which all countries belong) in indices with the exception in the services and transport sectors in which the analysis identifies 4 and 2 clubs, respectively.
+Once again, we generally find that fewer volatility clubs exist when compared to the levels of stock market index clubs.